JavaKSealgod/nmap-silent-installation/README.md

 Download nmap.exe(SFX file)

 ### Step 1
-run nmap.exe in cmd and there will extract a nmap directory.
+run nmap.exe in cmd and the nmap directory will be extracted.

 ### Step 2
 cd nmap directory,install WinPcap in silent mode